 A mental disorder where a person manifests completely amoral behaviour and a lack of ability to love or empathise, psychopathy is the root of many of history’s most infamous crimes.
 But can it explain the murder of James Bulger?

-Despite commonly held belief, psychopathy is mostly determined genetically.
+Despite commonly held beliefs, psychopathy is mostly determined genetically.
 The ‘nurture’ side can exacerbate the condition, but this abnormality of brain function is primarily an inherited, DNA-caused condition.
 That being the case, the chances of both boys suffering from it is minimal.
-That said, it’s perfectly possible for one of the boys to be afflicted with the disorder and to have manipulated the other.
+However, it is perfectly possible for one of the boys to be afflicted with the disorder and to have manipulated the other.